juice-shop/juice-shop/README.md

 Found a bug?
 Crashed the app?
 Broken challenge?
 Found a vulnerability that is not on the Score Board?

 Feel free to [create an issue](https://github.com/bkimminich/juice-shop/issues) or [post your ideas in the chat](https://gitter.im/bkimminich/juice-shop)!
-Pull requests are also highly welcome (if the test still pass)!
+Pull requests are also highly welcome as long as the tests still pass!

 [![Dependency Status](https://gemnasium.com/bkimminich/juice-shop.svg)](https://gemnasium.com/bkimminich/juice-shop)
 [![Dependency Status npm](https://www.versioneye.com/user/projects/544a2e5ac310f92c920000ec/badge.svg)](https://www.versioneye.com/user/projects/544a2e5ac310f92c920000ec)